 Analogue Teletext services were developed by both the BBC and IBA in the 70s, with a service launching from the BBC in 1974 and the commercial equivalent Oracle launching shortly afterwards.
 Broadcast in areas of the screen which were obscured from view known as the Vertical Blanking Interval but could be decoded by special hardware, it provided a system which could deliver textual content to the general public years before services such as the internet became commercially available.
-Unfortunately a combination of the switchover to Digital Television which no longer included the service in its spec (despite it being technically possible) and the growth of the internet resulted in the end of the original service in the UK between 2009 and 2012.
-Although it continues in other countries of Europe to this day.
+The commercial service Oracle ran on ITV and Channel 4 until December 1992, before losing it's licence in favour of Teletext Ltd who continued to run their service through until 2009.

-All contents on this page have been recovered from original VHS recordings, and this whole section is a work in progress on the site.
+All contents on this page have been recovered from original VHS recordings.

 Oracle - 21/11/1991